Life Insurance Private Credit Risk 2026: Is Your Policy Actually Safe? (What You Need to Know)

 Life Insurance Company Private Credit Risk in 2026: Is Your Policy Actually Safe?

-So here's what I did.
-I went down the research rabbit hole so you don't have to.
-And what I found is actually pretty reassuring — but with some important nuances worth knowing.
-Let's break it all down.
+So I went down the research rabbit hole.
+What I found is actually pretty reassuring.
+But with some important nuances worth knowing.

-Here's the quick version: private credit is lending that happens outside of traditional banks.
-Think loans made directly to companies — often smaller or mid-sized businesses — by investment funds rather than through a regular bank.
+Quick version: private credit is lending that happens outside of traditional banks.
+Loans made directly to companies, often smaller or mid-sized businesses, by investment funds rather than through a regular bank.
 It's been booming for years because it offers higher returns than government bonds and corporate debt from big public companies.

 Life insurance companies need to invest your premiums somewhere to earn enough money to eventually pay out death benefits and annuity income.
 For decades, the safe, boring choice was government bonds and high-quality corporate debt.
 But with interest rates sitting low for a long time, insurers started chasing better returns by moving money into private credit.

 As one portfolio manager put it: insurance has become the "lifeblood" of the private credit market.
-Which is great for returns — until the private credit market starts having problems.
+Great for returns.
+Until the private credit market starts having problems.

-Here's where things get a little unsettling — but stay with me, because the full picture is more balanced than the scary headlines suggest.
+Here's where things get a little unsettling.
+Stay with me though, because the full picture is more balanced than the scary headlines suggest.

 The Concern: A Wave of Redemptions and "Doom Loop" Fears